 Ask most Italians where’s the best espresso in London, and you’ll more than likely be met with silence.
-Truth is, Italians are quite picky when it comes to their favourite brew, even more so when outside Italy.
+Truth is, Italians are quite picky when it comes to their favorite brew, even more so when outside Italy.

 Most Italians I spoke to agreed that the south of Italy serves up the best espresso.
 Rich, bold, and with no acidic aftertaste — a good Sicilian espresso will usually hit the spot.

 In the last 10 years, London has seen many independent coffee bars pop up in the capital.
 The more upcoming the area, the more likely an independent coffee shop will be there.
 Flat white, espresso, latte, cappuccino, you name it, they have it.
 That, plus a little latte artistry on top.

-Without stalling any further, these are the places Italians (that I asked) go for their espresso fix in London.
+Without stalling any further, these are the places Italians (I asked) go for their espresso fix in London.

 The takeaway espresso